A school is holding a fair raffle and a teacher is interested in ... | Channels for Pearson+

 A school is holding a fair raffle and a teacher is interested in predicting how many winners will be from her class.
 Determine which probability distribution she should use given the following information.

-(B) There are 386 tickets, one for each student.
-Tickets are removed from the pool after being chosen and 5 tickets are drawn.
+(A) There are 386 tickets, one for each student.
+Tickets are placed back in the pool after being chosen and 5 tickets are drawn.

 A